We are a Patient Centered Medical Home

 - Learn about you, your family, your life situation, and preferences.
 We will update your records every time you seek care and suggest treatments that make sense for you.

-- Listen to your questions and feelings and treat you as a full partner in your care2.
-Communicate with you
+- Listen to your questions and feelings and treat you as a full partner in your care

 - Explain your health situation clearly and make sure you know all of your options for care.